brickpress/brickstheme/readme.txt

  * added option to choose social icons
  * added option to hide footer widget area on slider homepage page template

-1 December 2012 - version 1.0.5
+27 November 2012 - version 1.0.5
  * Implemented theme options into Theme Customizer.
 Made a lot of changes including the removal of the theme options page and Setting API altogether.
- * Cubricks Theme is now based on TwentyTwelve theme by WordPress.
+ * Cubricks Theme is now based on TwentyTwelve Theme by WordPress.